IRA Contribution Calculator: Roth, Traditional, and SEP IRAs

 Roth IRAs

 A Roth IRA is also a retirement account that you open and fund yourself (not through an employer).
-However, this account is different from a traditional IRA because you contribute after-tax money to a Roth IRA — meaning contributions are not deductible, but qualified withdrawals are tax free.
+However, this account is different from a traditional IRA because you contribute after-tax money to a Roth IRA — meaning contributions are not deductible, and qualified withdrawals are tax free.

 A Roth IRA can be beneficial from a tax standpoint, as long as you don’t exceed the income cap for these accounts.
 You can contribute to a Roth IRA at any age, and you don’t have to take required minimum distributions (RMDs).
-If you meet the requirements and hold the account for at least five years, your contribution amounts and earnings can be withdrawn tax free after age 59 ½.
+Another advantage of Roth IRAs is that contributions can be withdrawn, penalty free, at any time.

-Roth IRA annual contribution limits for tax years 2024 and 2025 are $7,000 per year, or $8,000 if you are age 50 or older.
+• Roth IRA annual contribution limit for tax year 2025 is $7,000 per year, or $8,000 if you’re 50 or older.
+You can make 2025 contributions until April 15, 2026.

 Learn more: What Is a Roth IRA and How Does It Work?